oskardrums/ebpf/README.md

 `ebpf` facilitates basic interaction with the Linux eBPF system from Erlang.
 Two modules are currently included:
-* `ebpf_lib` contains NIFs that wrap Linux native API to eBPF, ultimately calling the `bpf(2)` syscall
+* `ebpf_user` contains NIFs that wrap the Linux native API to eBPF, ultimately calling the `bpf(2)` syscall
-* `ebpf_gen` contains functions that generate eBPF instructions according to different parameters
+* `ebpf_kern` contains functions that generate eBPF instructions according to different parameters

 Build
 -----